Blogify/Blogify/README.md

+>**Important**: This package is still in developement.
+We expect to release a stable release in June 2015.

 # Blogify

 This package integrates a blog in your Laravel 5 project.
 For a quick install follow the steps below.